djugei/optimath/README.md

 ## Ideas section

-currently the crate is built up from vectors, could instead be built "down" from dimensions see the (private) dimensional module for a sketch of that. its currently blocked on rust not being able to actually use any calculations for const-generic array sizes.
+Currently the crate is built up from vectors, could instead be built "down" from dimensions see the (private) dimensional module for a sketch of that. its currently blocked on rust not being able to actually use any calculations for const-generic array sizes.
 positive: enable easier iteration/strided iteration as that would just be plain pointer maths.